bschreck/deep.sh/docs/tutorial_ptk.rst

 functioning shell, you probably shouldn't mess with the following keystrokes.
 Some of them are `ASCII control characters
 <https://en.wikipedia.org/wiki/Control_character#In_ASCII>`_ and *really*
 shouldn't be used.
-The others are used by xonsh and will result in some loss of functionality (in less you take the time to rebind them elsewhere).
+The others are used by deepsh and will result in some loss of functionality (in less you take the time to rebind them elsewhere).

 .. list-table::